bkr/crontab_syntax_checker/README.md

 ## Quick start examples

-Crontab syntax checker is simple to use, which these examples demonstrate.
-There are three ways to quickly check that an entry is formatted correctly.
+The crontab syntax checker is simple to use.
+These examples demonstrate three ways to quickly check that an entry is formatted correctly.

 ### Example 1 - Verify from a string